gribanj/terraform-azure-resource-group/README.md

 variable "tags" {
   type        = map(string)
-  description = "A map of tags to add to the resource group" default = {
+  description = "A map of tags to add to the resource" default = {
     "createdby" = "griban"
     "workload"  = "v3"